skandupmanyu/ee_my_elements/README.md

 python pptx_slide_splitter.py presentation.pptx
 ```

-This will create individual slide files in a `split_slides/` directory in the same location as your input file.
+This will process the slides using a temporary directory and create a clean zip archive next to your input file.

 ### Specify Output Directory